-Finally, a diaper that has been specifically designed to keep your baby cool and dry in Singapore’s tropical weather.
+Keep your baby cool and dry in Singapore’s tropical weather with these tips!

 Keeping cool in Singapore’s tropical climate can be a challenge, and as all mums and dads know nothing makes a baby more irritable than being uncomfortably hot.
 This ends up with both baby and mum getting exhausted!